French Riviera Traveller by Jeanne Oliver

-Antibes is just across the Baie des Anges from Nice but is much smaller and more intimate that the Riviera megapolis.
+Antibes is just across the Baie des Anges from Nice but is much smaller and more intimate than the Riviera megapolis.
 The municipality includes Antibes, the toney Cap d'Antibes and Juan-les-Pins.
 The port of Antibes is a favorite of yachties and the town is a favourite of British expats.
 You'll find plenty of shops and services catering to British tastes in Antibes town.
-Cap d'Antibes is a peninsula of walled mansions separated by a profusion of pines.
-Juan-les-Pins is where the beaches and nightlife are.
+Cap d'Antibes is a wooded peninsula on a calm bay with sandy beaches.
+Juan-les-Pins is where the nightlife is.

 What to See

-After admiring the mega-yachts in Antibes port, head to the covered marketplace on the Cours Massena, the bustling heart of Old Antibes.
-It's dominated by the 12th-century Chateau Grimaldi which once served as Picasso's studio and now houses the prestigious Picasso Museum (closed for restoration until summer 2008) Check out the "Free Commune of Safranier", a sort of village-within-a-village, determined to safeguard its history.
+After admiring the mega-yachts in Antibes port, head to the covered Provencal Market on the Cours Massena, the bustling heart of Old Antibes.
+It's dominated by the 12th-century Chateau Grimaldi which once served as Picasso's studio and now houses the prestigious Picasso Museum.
+Check out the "Free Commune of Safranier", a sort of village-within-a-village, determined to safeguard its history.
 The modest village houses and flowery streets contrast starkly with the high-end splendour of the Cap d'Antibes where the mega-rich have mega-villas or stay in the mega-expensive Hotel du Cap Eden Roc.

 Accommodation in Antibes